 We’ve worked on two arena tours with Jon producing Peter Pan in 2017 and Elf in 2019 visiting London, Birmingham, Glasgow, Dublin and Liverpool.

 The show production is huge, and we supply a wide range of Special Effects which help make it a show like no other.
-Effects supplied include Water Fountains, Flames, Pyrotechnics, artificial snow and Confetti.
+Effects supplied include Water Fountains, Flame Effects, Pyrotechnics, artificial snow and Confetti.

 There were two main challenges to this event – firstly the huge scale of the fountains we had to provide and secondly how we would move them from one arena to another with limited time available for installation and break down at each venue.